Table of Contents

 - Donaldson Co.
 The Bloomington, Minnesota-centered producer of industrial air-filtration systems carries on product sales to Russia.

 - Fleetcor.
 The Atlanta-based company of payment companies for transportation providers has about 600 personnel in Russia, and continues to perform enterprise as regular.

 - For good Dwelling Items.
 The privately held multilevel internet marketing firm primarily based in Scottsdale, Arizona, is nevertheless running in Russia.

 - Huntsman Corp.
 The Woodlands, Texas-based mostly maker of industrial chemicals is nevertheless running in Russia.

 - International Paper.
 The Memphis, Tennessee-centered organization in March said it may possibly sell its 50% stake in a significant Russian forest goods company, but would continue operations in the country.

 - IQVIA.
 The Danbury, Connecticut-primarily based supplier of health care analytics is nonetheless operating and actively selecting in Russia.

 - Koch Industries is however working in Russia.
-Guardian Glass, a subsidiary of the Wichita, Kansas, industrial conglomerate, is memo last month. “to uncover an exit tactic” that also makes certain the safety of their about 600 personnel, Koch President Dave Robertson explained to employees in a
+Guardian Glass, a subsidiary of the Wichita, Kansas, industrial conglomerate, is functioning with its neighborhood administrators in Russia “to uncover an exit tactic” that also makes certain the safety of their about 600 personnel, Koch President Dave Robertson explained to employees in a memo last month.

 - Medtronic.
 The Minneapolis, Minnesota-centered medical machine organization continues to operate a subsidiary in Russia.
 The enterprise in April condemned the Russian invasion of Ukraine and mentioned it would keep on to guidance critical business routines that offer its everyday living-saving and sustaining products.
 The enterprise is not making new investments or beginning new scientific trials in the place.